Tuition & Fees

 • Students taking one or two courses per semester are considered part-time and will be charged a per-course tuition rate that will be equivalent to one-fourth the per-semester tuition amount plus a 10 percent registration fee.
 Part-time students are not eligible for merit scholarships or institutional aid.

-• Divinity School scholarship awards are calculated as a percentage of overall tuition.
+• Divinity School scholarship awards are calculated as a percentage of the overall tuition.

 Special Students and Certificate in Theology and Health Care Students